DanielMuller/farfromhome.asia/content/post/asia-for-dummies.md

 slug = 'asia-for-dummies'
 categories = ['Discovery']
-tags = ['Food', 'Religion', 'Transportation'] excerpt = "Singapore is in the middle of South-East Asia, surrounded by countries like Indonesia, Malaysia, Thailand, Cambodia, Vietnam.
-India, China, Hong-Kong, Taïwan and Korea are not far away.
-But Singapore is also an (if not the) economical center of the region, attracting many international companies and foreign workers, coming along with their religions, cultures and food specialties."
+tags = ['Food', 'Religion', 'Transportation']
 [amp]
     elements = ["amp-image-lightbox", "amp-social-share"]

 +++
 Singapore is in the middle of South-East Asia, surrounded by countries like Indonesia, Malaysia, Thailand, Cambodia, Vietnam.
 India, China, Hong-Kong, Taïwan and Korea are not far away.
-But Singapore is also an (if not the) economical center of the region, attracting many international companies and foreign workers, coming along with their religions, cultures and food specialties.
+But Singapore is also an (if not the) economical center of the region, attracting many international companies and foreign workers, coming along with their religions, cultures and food specialties.<!--more-->

 {{<amp-image-lightbox id="lightbox" >}}
 {{<amp-polaroid